Logius-standaarden/fsc-core/draft-fsc-core-00.md

 *Group:*

-System of Peers using Inways, Outways and Contract Managers that confirm to the FSC specification to make use of each other's Services.
+System of Peers using Inways, Outways and Managers that confirm to the FSC specification to make use of each other's Services.

 *Directory:*